deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 )
 ```

 It looks like a tiny change and for all our current adaptors it's fully backwards compatible.
-However the goal is for us to start using things like custom redis commands to store these entries seperately in the cache:
+However the goal is for us to start using things like custom Redis commands to store these entries seperately in the cache:

 |Name|Example value|Description|
 |---|---|---|